-sing songs, make music and dance, and experiment explore a variety of materials, tools and techniques, experimenting colour, design, texture, form and function.

-have learnt about media and materials in original ways, own ideas, thoughts and feelings through design and technology, dance, role-play and stories.
+sing songs, make music and dance, and experiment and explore a variety of materials, tools and techniques, colour, design, texture, form and function. they have learnt about media and materials in original their own ideas, thoughts and feelings through design dance, role-play and stories.